bitovi/hatchify/docs/react-jsonapi/README.md

 `@hatchifyjs/react-jsonapi` is an [NPM package](https://www.npmjs.com/package/@hatchifyjs/react-jsonapi) that takes [Schemas](../schema/README.md) and produces an API client that your frontend can use for your JSON:API backend.

-In this simplified example, we use `@hatchifyjs/react-jsonapi` to create and fetch todos from a JSON:API backend.
-To learn how to use the full power of the package, see the documentation for each individual function.
+The following example uses `@hatchifyjs/react-jsonapi` to create and fetch todos from a JSON:API backend. `react-jsonapi` will automatically update the list when a create happens.

 ```tsx
 import { useState } from "react"